autowarefoundation/autoware.universe/localization/autoware_pose_covariance_modifier_node/README.md

-# Overview
+# Autoware Pose Covariance Modifier Node

+## Purpose

 This package is used to enable GNSS and NDT to be used together in localization.

-GNSS and NDT are different sources that generate poses for use in EKF.
-For EKF, the covariance values of the pose source are important.
-The GNSS system can provide us with its own "standard deviation" values.
-Using these values, covariance values for GNSS can be calculated.
-However, in default autoware, NDT covariance values are determined by default values.
-While this package manages which pose source will be used by reference to the standard deviation values coming from GNSS, it also manages situations where GNSS and NDT are used together.
+## Function

+This package takes in GNSS (Global Navigation Satellite System) and NDT (Normal Distribution Transform) poses with covariances.
+It outputs a single pose with an associated covariance:
+- Directly the GNSS pose and its covariance.
+- Directly the NDT pose and its covariance.
+- A weighted average of both GNSS and NDT poses and covariances.

+## Description

+GNSS and NDT nodes provide the pose with covariance data utilized in an Extended Kalman Filter (EKF).

+Accurate covariance values are crucial for the effectiveness of the EKF in estimating the state.

+The GNSS system generates reliable standard deviation values, which can be transformed into covariance measures.

+But we currently don't have a reliable way to determine the covariance values for the NDT poses.
+And the NDT matching system in Autoware outputs poses with preset covariance values.

+For this reason, this package is designed to manage the selection of the pose source, based on the standard deviation values provided by the GNSS system.

+It also tunes the covariance values of the NDT poses, based on the GNSS standard deviation values.

 ## Flowchart

-- Default Autoware Pose Source is only NDT:
+### Without this package

 <p align="center">
 <img src="./media/new_proposal-original.drawio.png" width="320">
 </p>

-- You can see how autoware_pose_covariance_modifier_node works in the diagram below:
+### With this package

 <p align="center">
 <img src="./media/new_proposal-proposal-extended-proposal.drawio.png" width="620">
 </p>

-### _How does the "Interpolate GNSS and NDT pose" part work ?_
+## _How does the "Interpolate GNSS and NDT pose" part work ?_

 In this section, both NDT and GNSS poses are published from the same topic and given as input to [ekf_localizer](https://github.com/autowarefoundation/autoware.universe/tree/main/localization/ekf_localizer).
 In